andreaswiese/recipe-book/mains/new-rice.md

 we let it steam for 1.5 hours

-and then we throw everything in the garbage
+and then we throw everything in the main pot